Malcolm Potts

-David Malcolm Potts, FRCOG, FREng is an American human reproductive scientist and emeritus Professor of Public Health at the School of Public Health at the University of California, Berkeley.
+David Malcolm Potts (8 January 1935 – 25 April 2025) was a British human reproductive scientist and professor of public health at the School of Public Health at the University of California, Berkeley.

-He was the first holder of the Fred H. Bixby-endowed chair in Population and Family Planning and founding director of the Bixby Center for Population, Health, and Sustainability at the School of Public Health.
+Potts was the first holder of the Fred H. Bixby-endowed chair in Population and Family Planning and founding director of the Bixby Center for Population, Health, and Sustainability at the School of Public Health.

-Biography
+Life and career

-Potts completed a medical degree and a PhD in embryology (on the electron microscopy of mammalian implantation) at the University of Cambridge.
+Potts was born in Sunderland, England on 8 January 1935.
+He completed a medical degree and a PhD in embryology (on the electron microscopy of mammalian implantation) at the University of Cambridge.
 While at Cambridge, he co-founded the first clinic offering contraception to young people.
 He advised David Steel on the UK's 1967 Abortion Act.
 He was the first male doctor at the Marie Stopes Clinic in London.

-He became the first Medical Director of the International Planned Parenthood Federation in 1968.
+He became the first medical director of the International Planned Parenthood Federation in 1968.
 In 1972, he was the first physician to promote the technique of uterine manual vacuum aspiration.
 He then moved to the United States and became CEO of Family Health International (FHI) from 1978 to 1990.
 During this period, FHI became the largest global AIDS prevention programme outside of the World Health Organization.

-He has published ten books and over 350 scientific papers and articles.
+Potts published ten books and over 350 scientific papers and articles.
 His books include Abortion (co-written with Peter Diggory and John Peel, 1977), Textbook of Contraceptive Practice (1st edition co-written with John Peel, 1969; 2nd edition co-written with Peter Diggory, 1983; long the key textbook in the field), Queen Victoria's Gene (written with his brother Prof. William Potts), Ever since Adam and Eve: The Evolution of Human Sexuality (written with Dr Roger Short, 1999) and Sex and War: How Biology Explains Warfare and Terrorism and Offers a Path to a Safer World (co-written with Thomas Hayden, 2008).
-He has worked as a consultant to the World Bank and the British, American, Canadian and Egyptian governments.
+He worked as a consultant to the World Bank and the British, American, Canadian and Egyptian governments.